-You can tell you’re getting close to Grey because you start running into day hikers.
+You can tell you’re getting close to the Grey Campground because you start running into day hikers.
 When we finally arrive at the campsite we’re blown away by the sheer number of people we see, especially after the small numbers on the O Circuit.

 Some people finish the O Circuit here and take a boat down to the Grey Ranger Station.
 For others it is the start of the W Circuit.
 For us it means we’re halfway.

-The Grey Campground has everything – a regular lodge with private rooms, rental tents and camping areas though by the time we got there our choice was minimal.
-It’s got decent bathrooms, a well-stocked store and a restaurant with an excellent bar.
+The Grey Campground has everything – a regular lodge with private rooms, rental tents, and camping areas though by the time we got there our choice was minimal.
+It’s got decent bathrooms, a well-stocked store, and a restaurant with an excellent bar.

 We had lunch here before continuing to Italiano.
 From what we saw the facilities looked decent – lots of services and the option to stay in a hotel though from the outside it looked a little tired.
 There is a dining room here too.

-We passed through the Italiano Campground a total of three times – once on the way to Frances where we stayed for two nights and twice in a day when we hiked towards the Britanico Lookout.
+We passed through the Italiano Campground a total of three times – once on the way to Frances Campground where we stayed for two nights and twice in a day when we hiked towards the Britanico Lookout.

-Note: It’s a 5.4 km. three hour one way hike to the Britanico Lookout from Italiano though if it’s a very cloudy day there is the option of turning back at the Frances Lookout – about an hour up the trail.
+Note: It’s a 5.4 km, three hour one way hike to the Britanico Lookout from Italiano though if it’s a very cloudy day there is the option of turning back at the Frances Lookout – about an hour up the trail.